Anomalous statistics in the Langevin equation with fluctuating diffusivity: from Brownian yet non-Gaussian diffusion to anomalous diffusion and ergodicity breaking: Fundamental properties of Langevin equation with fluctuating diffusivity

 While the LEFD framework captures many experimental features of BYNGD, it is not the only theoretical approach.
+Several distinct mechanisms have been proposed to explain the emergence of non-Gaussian displacement statistics with linear MSD.

-An alternative phenomenological framework attributes non-Gaussian displacement statistics to the dominance of rare, large displacement events, rather than to fluctuating diffusivity.
-In this picture, inspired by Laplace's first law of errors, the displacement probability density function is assumed to follow a double-exponential (Laplace) distribution \cite{Barkai2020,wang2020large,hamdi2024laplace,Singh2023}.
+One such framework attributes non-Gaussianity to} the dominance of rare, large displacement events, rather than to fluctuating diffusivity.
+In this picture, inspired by Laplace's first law of errors, the displacement PDF is assumed to follow a double-exponential (Laplace) distribution \cite{Barkai2020,wang2020large,hamdi2024laplace,Singh2023}.
 Unlike LEFD, which links non-Gaussianity to time-dependent or random diffusivity processes, this approach posits that the observed heavy tails arise from statistically rare but physically plausible extreme events within otherwise standard dynamics.
 This suggests a fundamentally different physical mechanism behind BYNGD in some systems.

-Alternative mechanisms have been proposed based on confinement effects \cite{slkezak2021diffusion}.
-In particular, transient confinement within randomly placed barriers in compartmentalized media can give rise to BYNGD, characterised by a linear mean squared displacement and displacement PDFs with exponential tails.
+{Another class of models arises from geometrically induced constraints, such as transient confinement within randomly distributed barriers.
+These are often encountered in compartmentalized or membrane-like media and can lead to BYNGD characterized by linear MSD and exponential-tailed displacement PDFs at intermediate times} \cite{slkezak2021diffusion}.
 This behaviour emerges in the intermediate-time regime and can be effectively described by a geometry-induced CTRW, providing a structural---rather than thermal or stochastic---origin for non-Gaussian transport.

-Alternative theoretical approaches have also been proposed to explain BYNGD, including models based on shot noise \cite{Thiffeault2015}.
-These models attribute non-Gaussianity to intermittent, impulsive forces or ``kicks," leading to jump-like particle motion.
-However, a suitably generalised LEFD framework can, in fact, encompass shot-noise-like behaviour.
-Specifically, if the diffusivity $D(t)$ exhibits large, intermittent spikes---such as from bursty or jump-type stochastic processes---the resulting dynamics can mimic the effect of random kicks, particularly in the limit where the duration of these spikes tends to zero while maintaining a finite impulse.
-This observation suggests that LEFD and shot-noise models are not mutually exclusive but instead share overlapping physical and mathematical features.
-Both can serve as phenomenological coarse-grained descriptions of underlying microscopic dynamics, and under certain limits, one may effectively reduce to the other.
-Consequently, the LEFD framework remains versatile enough to capture a broader class of mechanisms—including those traditionally associated with shot-noise-driven transport.

-A distinct class of BYNGD arises from diffusion in quenched disordered environments, where static spatial variations in local diffusivity lead to non-Gaussian ensemble displacement PDFs at intermediate times, with a narrowing central peak as trajectories sample multiple regions \cite{Pacheco-Pozo2021}. }